allegro/restapi-guideline/docs/Error.md

 * userMessage - localized message (based on `Accept-Language` header) to be presented to an application user (much more general than a message);
 this field is mandatory.

-Messages should not be ended with a dot or comma.
-Some clients might want to concatenate all user messages in to one big message and they should be able to decide if comas, dots or HTML list tags are the appropriate separators for their GUI.

 A developer can use `Trace-Id` header from a response to determine the exact flow for a given error in micro-services.